 Pittsburgh Theological Seminary’s Metro-Urban Institute has received a $150,000 grant from the Henry Luce Foundation to work with church-sector and community-based organizational networks in metro-Pittsburgh to: (1) collect and curate stories and data illuminating COVID-19’s impact on Black and Latinx communities; and (2) reinforce capacities within and between ministries and organizations to bridge resources (e.g., computers for public school students being taught remotely, and direct assistance for agencies responding to intensified local needs).
 The title of the project, facilitated by the Seminary’s Metro-Urban Institute, is “Sharing Technology and Sharing Stories: Listening, Learning, and Responding to Differential, Race-based Impacts of COVID-19.”

-Professor of Urban Ministry and Director of the Metro-Urban Institute the Rev. Dr. R. Drew Smith—the project’s lead investigator—elaborates: “We will gather stories from at-risk communities to create four video narratives, each focused on a particular area of the virus’s impact in Pittsburgh’s Black and Latinx communities: access to health care, access to technology, the learning needs of children, and the situation of essential workers.”
+Professor of Urban Ministry and former Director of the Metro-Urban Institute the Rev. Dr. R. Drew Smith—the project’s lead investigator—elaborates: “We will gather stories from at-risk communities to create four video narratives, each focused on a particular area of the virus’s impact in Pittsburgh’s Black and Latinx communities: access to health care, access to technology, the learning needs of children, and the situation of essential workers.”

 Co-investigator of the grant (and former PTS ethics professor) the Rev. Dr. Deirdre Hainsworth comments on the project’s concern with bridging resources: “Though remote teaching of Pittsburgh public school students was delayed till April 20, thousands of students still needed computers at the start of classes.
 Our grant project will collaborate with local partners to help provide funding for computers for students in need.
 Additionally, we will provide direct funding and technical assistance to local agencies supporting youth access to technology and learning.”
-This aspect of the grant will receive expert guidance by Dr. Hainsworth (who is also founder of Techtelos training and consulting firm, which focuses on literacy in and access to technology) and by senior grant consultant the Rev. Dr. Denise Thorpe, interim director of the Seminary’s Doctor of Ministry Program.
+This aspect of the grant will receive expert guidance by Dr. Hainsworth (who is also the founder of Techtelos training and consulting firm, which focuses on literacy in and access to technology) and by senior grant consultant the Rev. Dr. Denise Thorpe, interim director of the Seminary’s Doctor of Ministry Program.

 “We are grateful to Pittsburgh Theological Seminary for its willingness to partner with the Henry Luce Foundation’s Theology Program in a networked initiative that involves rapid response efforts to the COVID-19 pandemic in a number of U.S. cities and regions,” said Luce Foundation Program Director Jonathan VanAntwerpen.
 “Responsive to the ideas and creativity of our grantee partners, and attentive to local needs and capabilities, these efforts are taking multiple forms.
 But each will involve both direct support for community-based organizations and aligned efforts to give voice to the experiences of under-represented communities during the pandemic.”